Skip navigation

 1. A full refund will be paid:

-Where an offer of a place is withdrawn by the University, or the University is unable to provide the program (unless the offer is withdrawn on the basis of incomplete or incorrect information provided by the student);
+1. Where an offer of a place is withdrawn by the University, or the University is unable to provide the program.
+The exception to this is where an offer is withdrawn on the basis of incomplete, incorrect, misleading or fraudulent information provided by the student); or

-Where a student's visa application or request to transfer from another institution to ANU is refused and students provide evidence of the refusal to the University.
-Students provide the decision record from the Department of Home Affairs in the case of a visa refusal.
+2. Where a student's visa application or request to transfer from another institution to ANU is refused and students provide evidence of the refusal to the University; or

-Where a student attempts to but fails to meet any one of the conditions stated in the offer letter and is not permitted to enrol.
+3. Where a student fails to meet any of the conditions stated in their offer letter and is not permitted to enrol.

-1. In the following circumstances, a fee is retained by the University.
+2. In the following circumstances, an administrative fee is retained by the University.
 The amount of the administrative fee is reviewed annually and published at http://www.anu.edu.au/students/program-administration/costs-fees/fee-refunds:

-A student who cancels their place or withdraws from a program in writing less than four weeks before the program commences, up until the first census date, will be refunded the program fees paid, less the administrative fee amount.
+2. A student who cancels their place in a program, withdraws the acceptance of their place, or postpones the commencement of their program in writing less than four weeks before the program commences, up until the first census date, will be refunded the program fees paid, less the administrative fee amount.

-1. Where the University withdraws an offer of a place on the basis of incomplete or incorrect information provided by the student, the student is refunded the program fees paid less the administrative fee amount.
+3. Where the University withdraws an offer of a place on the basis of incomplete, incorrect, misleading or fraudulent information provided by the student, the student is refunded the program fees paid less the administrative fee amount.

 International Students: Continuing Students